vali-shaik/Access-SQL/README.md

 • You may use any data structure from the Java Collection Framework.
 • Write your solution in Java.
 The solution code must be your own.
 • Use the mysql JDBC connection for Java.
-• If in doubt for testing, I will be running your program on bluenose.cs.dal.ca.
-Correct operation of your program shouldn’t rely on any packages that aren’t available on that system.

 Notes
 =========